3mdeb/apu2-grub2-support/README.md

 This bash script strips and modifies a apu2 firmware with a current seabios version and grub2 payload.
 With the support of grub2 it is possible to build a secureboot for the apu2 platform.
-As long as the coreboot community and vendor doesn't provide a running and functional OpenSource version of the Firmware this is the way to go if you want to build  a secureboot or to use grub2 specific features.

 ## APU2 SecureBoot